Molokini Crater Scuba Diving

-Famous for the elusive octopus that live here, Tako Flats is a sand channel with coral heads and rock that make for excellent octopus hideouts.
-Manta Ray come to Tako Flats to feed on fish larva.
-With the abundance of fish that live in this area, Manta Ray eat well when they spawn.
+Famous for the elusive octopi that live here, Tako Flats is a sand channel with coral heads and rocks that make for excellent octopus hideouts.
+Manta Rays come to Tako Flats to feed on the fish larva.
+With the abundance of fish that live in this area, Manta Rays eat well when they spawn.

 The Enenue side of Molokini Crater is composed of a gentle slope that continues to a depth of 60 feet where it falls to much deeper waters.
 Butterfly fish are in abundance in the shallower areas.

-At further depths, you'll find boar fish and shark condos at 130 feet.
-Their is a series of terraces that hide Maui sharks and lobster in caves.
+At further depths, you’ll find boarfish and shark condos at 130 feet.
+There is a series of terraces that hide Maui sharks and lobster in caves.
 White-tip reef sharks live in the shallower caves.
 On clear days, the vantage point is remarkable from this area as you can see the shelves cascade into the distance.

 Flying Sea Cliffs

 At a depth of 50 feet, divers can expect to see many shelves along the backside of Molokini Crater.
 Underneath the main shelf is another 80 feet of water before the bottom.
 On the bottom side of the ledges are red sponges and tube coral only seen with powerful lights.

 This is a unique dive to do and unlike any other in the world, and only remotely similar to Flying Sea Cliffs.
 This shelf sticks out of the side of the crater wall and the drop from here is another 200 feet to the bottom.
 The bottom depth here is 250 feet and the deepest along the backside of Molokini Crater.
 This area is in constant shadow from sunlight, some of the bigger and more unusual fish live here as well as sharks.